ranghetti/sen2r/cran-comments.md

 even if the function breaks.
 Therefore it needs to be called immediately after the option change within a function.

-The only default value which is modified by the packages is the `setwd()` instruction cited by the reviewer, which was fixed as suggested.
+The only default value which was modified by the packages was the `setwd()` instruction cited by the reviewer in function `install_sen2cor`.
+This was fixed as suggested.

 ## Test environments